Futility and harm bounds for overall survival monitoring

 This motivates the design framework with test.type = 7

-(binding futility and harm bounds) or test.type = 8
+(binding futility and harm bounds) and test.type = 8

 (non-binding futility and harm bounds), where three boundaries are